 - Pen, pencil, hand, and text tools

-- Resources (here you can find components, plugins, and widgets)
+- Resources (here you will find components, plugins, and widgets)

 More choices become available if you add something.
 For example, choosing a Preset Device from a list uses the Frame option in the Design panel.